Wheel Backspacing vs Offset

 As you increase the offset in comparison to the OEM wheel, the wheel mounts further inward on the vehicle.
 While this gives you more clearance between the outer edge of the tire and fender, it decreases the space between the tire and suspension.
 This is not conducive to off-roading.
 Decreasing the offset of the wheel will mount it further outward, increasing the space between the tire and the suspension and widening the stance of your vehicle.
 To increase this clearance from the suspension, you’ll want to apply a zero or negative offset.
 This is especially important when you’ve installed a lift kit.

 Wheel backspacing measures the distance of the inner edge of the wheel from the mounting face.
 Decreasing your wheel backspacing will give you more clearance on the inside of the wheel.
 Reducing the amount of wheel in your wheel well prevents it from rubbing against the brakes and suspension.
 Increasing your wheel backspacing reduces your inside wheel clearance, putting your wheels at risk of rubbing against the breaks and suspension.
 When lifting your vehicle, be sure to pay attention to the backspacing specifications of the lift kit.
 Too much backspace will prevent your wheel form fitting.

-For more information on wheel offset and backspacing, contact our wheel experts.
+For more information on wheel backspacing vs offset, contact our wheel experts.